SamuelHaefner/RiskAversionInShareAuctions/Readme.md

-This file contains the necessary information for the replication of the resutls in:
+This file contains the required information for the replication of the results in:

 # **[Risk Aversion in Share Auctions: Estimating Rents from TRQs in Switzerland](https://dx.doi.org/10.2139/ssrn.3397027)**

-Author: [Samuel Häfner](https://samuelhaefner.github.io), University of St. Gallen, [samuel.haefner@unisg.ch](mailto:samuel.haefner@unisg.ch)
+Author: [Samuel Häfner](https://samuelhaefner.github.io), University of St. Gallen, [samuel.haefner@unisg.ch](mailto:samuel.haefner@unisg.ch).

 # Table of Contents